ccao-data/data-architecture/dbt/models/qc/docs.md

 # view_vw_sale_mydec_change_in_high_low_value_sales

 {% docs view_vw_sale_mydec_change_in_high_low_value_sales %}
-Test to see if high and low value sales are consistent in `sale.mydec*`
+Test to see if high and low value sales are consistent in `sale.mydec*`.

 {% enddocs %}